txt/mase/src/doc/READING.md

 In the following, anything shown _in italics_ is explained below.

-+ Week1: Find a highly cited paper from the automated software engineering literature
++ One: Find a highly cited paper from the automated software engineering literature
      + Find some source of highly cited papers
        + For students of general software engineering, start with the [International Conference on Software Engineering](https://goo.gl/1bfKUG)
 	   + For students of automated software engineering, start start with the [International Conference on Automated SE](https://goo.gl/HqOVJ1)
      + Pick any 2011 paper and _summarize some of its parts_.
-+ Week2,3,4,5: Explore context,  backwards
++ Two,Three,Four,Five: Explore context,  backwards
-     + Find four papers in the week1's reference list
+     + Find four papers in the One's reference list
           + That date 2008 to 2010
 	      + That are _highest cited_ (Note that recent papers have less cites than older papers).
-	  + Walk them backwards in time, one per week, _summarizing some of their parts_
+	  + Walk them backwards in time,  _summarizing some of their parts_

 Notes: